-What you feed your dog—more than any one thing—will determine his or her future health, happiness, energy level and longevity.
-And while we all want what’s best for our best friend, understanding what to feed your pup is now more complicated than ever.
-With so many different brands and varieties of pet food out there that call themselves “healthy” or “premium” or “veterinarian approved,” it’s hard to know exactly what’s what.
+What you feed your dog—more than anyone thing—will determine his or her future health, happiness, energy level, and longevity.
+And while we all want what’s best for our best friend, understanding how to choose the best dog food is now more complicated than ever.
+With so many different brands and varieties of pet food out there that call themselves “healthy” or “premium” or “veterinarian approved,” it’s hard to know exactly, and how much what’s what.

 Here is a checklist of the seven things to look for to ensure that you are feeding your four-legged family members the nutrition they need for a longer and healthier life.